Skip to main content

 It's safe to remove the gallbladder and it shouldn't affect your ability to digest food.

-Chemotherapy and radiotherapy are also sometimes used, either on their own or in combination with surgery.
+Chemotherapy and radiotherapy are also sometimes used, either on their own or with surgery.

-The treatment or combination of treatments most suitable for you will depend on:
+The treatment or mix of treatments most suitable for you will depend on:

 • the type of gallbladder cancer you have